ucsb-cs148/w25/_lectures/lect05.md

 # Feature Branch / Pull Request Workflow

-When making a change to your team's repo, you should typically NOT be making changes on the `master` branch
+When making a change to your team's repo, you should typically NOT be making changes on the `main` branch

-* At many companies, the `master` branch is a "protected" branch.
+* At many companies, the `main` branch is a "protected" branch.
-* There is "process and ceremony" around when/where changes to `master` are pushed.
+* There is "process and ceremony" around when/where changes to `main` are pushed.
   * Certain things may have to be done first (code reviews, testing, etc.)
   * Sometimes only certain members of the team do it